gepinillab/fastbioclim/README.md

-# bioclima Package
+# fastbioclim Package

-## Bioclimatic variables using terra
+## Bioclimatic variables faster

 ## Overview

-The `bioclima` package is an R package designed to efficiently generate bioclimatic variables using the `terra` package instead of `raster`.
+The `fastbioclim` package is an R package designed to efficiently generate bioclimatic variables using the `terra` package instead of `raster`.
 This choice of dependency makes the process significantly faster, as `terra` is optimized for large-scale raster operations.
-The `bioclima` package also have available the option to create a subset of variables, without requiring to build all of them.
+The `fastbioclim` package also have available the option to create a subset of variables, without requiring to build all of them.
 It can build the bioclimatic variables based on solar radiation and precipitation (bio20-35 following ANUCLIM numeration).
 Also, it has available the option to create bioclimatic variables base on other periods of time (e.g., weeks, days), define other periods than quarters (used for bio08, 09, 10, 11, 16, 17, 18, 19, 24, 25, 26, 27, 32, 33, 34, 35).
 Or even use real average temperature (parameter 'tavg'), instead that an approximation based on the maximum and the minimum temperature ((tmax + tmin)) / 2).

-The functionality provided by `bioclima` is inspired by the `biovars` function in the `dismo` package.
+The functionality provided by `fsatbioclim` is inspired by the `biovars` function in the `dismo` package.
 The goal is to streamline the process of creating bioclimatic variables for ecological and environmental modeling.

 **Disclaimer: This Package is Under Development**